pudly/schmopera-hugo/content/articles/moving-stories-as-one-at-chicago-fringe-opera.md

 date = "2017-11-17T16:03:00-05:00"
 lastmod = "2017-11-17T18:15:00-05:00"
 publishDate = "2017-11-17T16:50:00-05:00"
-short_description = "The libretto by Mark Campbell and Kimberly Reed is linear in structure and sheds light on Hannah's childhood, college years, and her search for identity.
-Hannah's recollections are personal but also relatable: we discover that she wore a stolen blouse beneath her jacket on her paper route and first found the word \"transsexual\" in a card catalog in the public library." slug = "moving-stories-as-one-at-chicago-fringe-opera" title = "Moving stories: As One at Chicago Fringe Opera"
+short_description = "The libretto by Mark Campbell and Kimberly Reed is linear in structure and sheds light on Hannah&#039;s childhood, college years, and her search for identity.
+Hannah&#039;s recollections are personal but also relatable: we discover that she wore a stolen blouse beneath her jacket on her paper route and first found the word &quot;transsexual&quot; in a card catalog in the public library." slug = "moving-stories-as-one-at-chicago-fringe-opera" title = "Moving stories: As One at Chicago Fringe Opera"
 +++